Spellhold-Studios/.github/CONTRIBUTING.md

 Please follow this guide to [write a great commit message](https://chris.beams.io/posts/git-commit/).

-1. Separate subject from body with a blank line
+1. Separate subject from body with a blank line.
-2. Limit the subject line to 50 characters
+2. Limit the subject line to 50 characters.
-3. Capitalize the subject line
+3. Capitalize the subject line.
-4. Do not end the subject line with a period
+4. Do not end the subject line with a period.
-5. Use the imperative mood in the subject line (example: "Fix networking issue")
+5. Use the imperative mood in the subject line.
+(Example: "Fix networking issue")
-6. Wrap the body at about 72 characters
+6. Wrap the body at about 72 characters.
 7. Use the body to explain *why*, not *what and how* (the code shows that!)
-8. If applicable, prefix the title with the relevant component name (examples: "[Docs] Fix typo", "[Profile] Fix missing avatar")
+8. If applicable, prefix the title with the relevant component name.
+(Examples: "[Docs] Fix typo", "[Profile] Fix missing avatar")

 Not every commit requires both a subject and a body.
 Sometimes a single line is fine, especially when the change is so simple that no further context is necessary.
 For example: